 |House Strong of Harrenhal|

-House Strong of Harrenhal was a noble house in the Riverlands.
-Their seat was Harrenhal.
+House Strong of Harrenhal was a noble house in the riverlands.
+Their main seat was Harrenhal.
 Like the other families who have been in possession of Harrenhal, their family died out, at least in the main line.
 According to semi-canon sources they blazoned their arms with a tripartite pale blue, red, and green on white, representing the three forks of the Trident.